 LVAD Heart Device vs. Heart Transplant: Key Differences

-Heart failure is a condition where the heart becomes unable to supply an adequate amount of blood to all the organs in the body for proper functioning.
-Almost 10 out of 100 patients with heart failure have an advanced stage and severely compromised life quality with symptoms, such as shortness of breath, fatigue, edema, chest pain, etc. Each of the patients received adequate treatment, but still, the mortality rate remains high.
+Almost 10 out of 100 patients with heart failure have an advanced stage with symptoms, such as shortness of breath, fatigue, edema, chest pain, etc. In this stage, multiple treatments may be required at the same time, but still, the risk of death remains high.

 What is an LVAD?

-Left Ventricular Assist Device or LVAD is a heart pump that is implanted in your heart to assist its pumping action.
-It is one of the treatment options for people with heart failure.
-The LVAD heart device is implanted in your heart to help the left chamber of the heart pump blood efficiently.
-Another device, RVAD, is also used, which is termed the Right Ventricular Assist Device and is implanted in patients with right-sided heart failure.
+Left Ventricular Assist Device or LVAD is a heart pump that is implanted in the heart to help its pumping action.
+Think of LVAD as your heart's helping hand, as it does not cure the disease but just helps your heart to help the left chamber of the heart pump blood efficiently.
+But what if there is a problem with the right side of the heart?
+Well, in that case, RVAD is used, which is termed the Right Ventricular Assist Device and is implanted in patients with right-sided heart failure.

 How LVAD Works?

-In normal conditions, your left ventricle is a part that pumps oxygen-rich blood and sends it to the aorta, from where it supplies the whole body.
-But in heart failure, your heart becomes weak and cannot pump blood.
-So, the LVAD pump is attached to the left ventricle and aorta to compensate for the loss of function.
+Let’s understand the basics first.
+The left ventricle is a part of your heart that pumps oxygen-rich blood into the aorta, from where it supplies the whole body.
+This is easy for a healthy heart, but in heart failure, your heart becomes weak and cannot pump blood like it used to.
+So, when the LVAD is attached to the left ventricle and aorta, it compensates for the loss of function.

 LVAD consists of a pump, driveline, controller, and batteries.
-The controller and batteries remain outside the body and control the pump inside the heart.
-The LVAD pump works and regulates the blood flow while batteries provide the energy.
+The controller and batteries are carried outside the body, and the LVAD pump remains inside the heart.
+The LVAD pump works and regulates the blood flow, the controller manages the whole system, while batteries provide the energy to work 24/7.

 What Is a Heart Transplant and When Do You Need It?

-Heart transplant is performed in the adult population usually because of heart disease, such as ischemic heart disease, arrhythmias, heart valve disease, and rejection of a previous transplanted heart.
-In children, a heart transplant is performed due to a genetic heart condition, which means that in children who are born with a structural heart defect.
+For adults, a heart transplant is most commonly performed in conditions like ischemic heart disease, arrhythmias, heart valve problems, and even rejection of a previously transplanted heart.
+In children, the reason is totally different, where a heart transplant is performed for a genetic heart condition, which means children who are born with a structural defect in their heart.

 Eligibility Criteria for LVAD vs. Heart Failure:

-- Your doctor will make you eligible for LVAD as a destination therapy because you are too weak or too old to undergo a heart transplant procedure.
-Patients with other health problems, like kidney disease or lung disease, are not suitable to undergo a major operation like a heart transplant.
+When LVAD becomes the best option: Your doctor will make you eligible for LVAD as a destination therapy because you are too weak or too old to undergo a heart transplant procedure.
+Patients with other health problems, like kidney disease or lung disease, are also not suitable to undergo a major operation like a heart transplant.

-- The condition of the patient is such that both heart transplant and LVAD can be performed, but due to long waiting times for heart transplant, the patient needs to go for LVAD.
+- When both options are suitable: The condition of the patient is such that both heart transplant and LVAD can be performed, but due to long waiting times for heart transplant, the patient needs to go for LVAD.

 How do we choose between LVAD and a Heart Transplant?